About RansomLook

-RansomLook is an open-source project aimed at assisting users in tracking ransomware-related posts and activities across various sites, forums, and Telegram channels.
+RansomLook is an open‑source project aimed at assisting users in tracking ransomware‑related posts and activities across various sites and forums.

 The main components include: